hargoniX/fil-rb/doc/report.typ

 tree with time complexity of $O(log(n))$.
 This performance is ensured by balance maintaining via color properties and rotations.
-Without balancing, it will degenerate to $O(n)$ as a linked list in worst case.
+Without balancing, it will degenerate to $O(n)$ as a linked list in the worst case.

-Since its first introduction by Guibas and Sedegewick@rbtOriginal, RbTree has been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management in operating systems (`mm_struct` in Linux kernel).
+Since its first introduction by Guibas and Sedegewick@rbtOriginal, RbTree has been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management in operating systems (`mm_struct` in the Linux kernel).

 Besides Guibas and Sedgewick,
 Okasaki has firstly come up with an functional version of RbTree insertion algorithm,